laravel/docs/contributions.md

 <a name="bug-reports"></a>
 ## Bug Reports

 To encourage active collaboration, Laravel strongly encourages pull requests, not just bug reports.
 "Bug reports" may also be sent in the form of a pull request containing a failing test.
 Pull requests will only be reviewed when not in draft mode and all tests for new features should pass.
+Lingering non-active draft PR's will be closed after a few days.

 However, if you file a bug report, your issue should contain a title and a clear description of the issue.
 You should also include as much relevant information as possible and a code sample that demonstrates the issue.
 The goal of a bug report is to make it easy for yourself - and others - to replicate the bug and develop a fix.